This Creamy Tomato Salmon Gnocchi is a quick and delicious dish perfect for a chilly evening.

 - Add the white wine and let the mixture simmer for 1 minute.

-- Add in the can of diced/pureed tomatoes, 1 tsp of Italian seasoning, 1/2 tsp of salt, 1/4 tsp black pepper and 2 tbsp of drained capers.
+- Add in the can of diced/pureed tomatoes, 1 teaspoon of Italian seasoning, ½ teaspoon of salt, ¼ teaspoon black pepper and 2 tablespoon of drained capers.

 - Cook this for 5 minutes, uncovered over medium-high heat until thickened slightly.
 Stir regularly, so it doesn't catch on the bottom.